 Organized by the Dubai Racing Club, Dubai World Cup is the richest race meeting on the planet.
 The total prize pool of $30 million is spread across 9 races.
 The grand prize of the night carries a $10 million payday.

-Dubai has tough competition coming up though.
-The inaugural Pegasus World Cup 2017 in Florida had the grand prize of $12 million.
-Next year, it’s expected to go up to $16 million.
+Dubai has a tough competition though.
+The 2nd Pegasus World Cup held in Hallandale Beach, Florida, in January’18 had the grand prize of $16 million.

-Nonetheless, in terms of total cash pool, Dubai World Cup still rules the roost with a $30 million kitty.
+Nonetheless, in terms of total cash pool, the Dubai World Cup still rules the roost with an overall $30 million kitty.

 The PGA tour championship culminates into Fedex playoffs competition every year since 2007.
 Once the tour is over, the top 125 players get into a progressive, four-phase elimination competition – The Northern Trust championship (125 players), the Dell Technologies Championship (100 players), the BMW championship (70 players).